For current political commentary, see the daily political notes.

 The proponents of "they" argue that it is the correct choice because people have long used it occasionally in the singular.
 While it is true that people did so, that shows only that they faced a similar choice between bad options.
 Some chose "they" as the least bad, but that doesn't make it a good solution.

 We need not choose among the bad solutions.
-Thanks to Marge Piercy's book, Woman on the Edge of Time, we have a clean, clear and natural solution.
+Thanks to Marge Piercy's book Woman on the Edge of Time (which is well worth reading), we have a clean, clear and natural solution.

 This solution is superior, since it does the job while avoiding all the drawbacks of the other solutions.
 I now use these pronouns some of the time in writing and speech, as illustrated in the rest of this article.

 In using them, I've found that I wished that "person" were quicker to say, so I have coined the shorter alternative "perse", made from "person" by omitting the last syllable.
 It sounds like "purse", and represents the pronoun "person" but not the noun "person".
 "Perse" and "person" as pronouns are equivalent and interchangeable.

 "Perse" and "purse" are not confused in speech because the singular noun "purse" requires a preceding determiner while a pronoun cannot have one.
 For example, "The purse is here" refers to an object, whereas "Perse is here" refers to a person.